 Carmenes de la Antequeruela

 On the other side of the river below the Alhambra palace itself are several known as the Carmenes de la Antequeruela.

 One of those is the Carmen de San Miguel, this restaurant serves Granada cuisine in a modern take on local cuisine.
 The building offers views over the city from a wide balcony.
 In 1945 it was the dwelling of Mijáil Ivánovich Glinka, a Russian composer.

-Along this part of the road is the Carmen de la Alcubilla del Caracol a 3 star hotel.
+Along this part of the road is the Carmen de la Alcubilla del Caracol.
 Equipped with a library and a classic granada garden.
 Although it only has a few rooms, it makes it a peaceful spot to spend a few days close to the Alhambra Palace.

 Other Carmen hotels that are Carmen del Cobertizo and the Carmen de Santa Ines.
 Both conserve the typical feel and style whilst being boutique style hotels.